-For Housing Element purposes, the County assumes approval to take place sometime in 2024, construction starting some time in 2024/2025, and the first units occupied no later than 2026.
+For Housing Element purposes At the time of this document's publication (late 2024), the County assumes approval_anticipates the project will be presented to the Planning Commission to take place sometime in by February or March 20254/25 and, if recommended for approval, will proceed to the Board for consideration by May 2025.
+Based on this timing, the County estimates, construction starting could begin some time in 2026, and the first units could be occupied in 2027.
 This means that the County could consider the project's first six years of development (2026-2031) to take place during the Sixth-Cycle RHNA planning period.
 The project's phasing plan indicates annual construction of 230 units each year through year seven, with the applicant indicating multifamily units will be constructed in the early phases while the live-work units are planned for the eighth year.
 Based on these figures, the County projects that approximately 1,380 units will be constructed in the Friant Ranch Specific Plan by 2031.

-Based on the default density thresholds of 20 units per acre per state law, the multifamily units have the potential to be affordable for lower-income households.
-However, to be conservative, the County is assuming that only about 50 (about 14%) of the 346 multifamily units could be affordable to lower-income households, whether through smaller studio or one-bedroom units or a portion of the senior housing units.
-The majority of the balance (276 or 80%) would be affordable to moderate-income households, with some
+Based on expected densities, product types, and target occupants (senior), the multifamily units have the potential to be affordable for lower-income households, whether through smaller studio or one-bedroom units or a portion of the senior housing units.
+However, to be conservative, the County is only assuming that the 346 multifamily units could be affordable to moderate-income households.